cwhelan/cloudbreak/README.md

 each scenario, we have created a template script that contains all of the steps and parameters you need, which you can modify for your particular data set.

-#SCENARIO 1: Compute alignments in Hadoop, using a local Hadoop cluster
+#Scenario 1: Compute alignments in Hadoop, using a local Hadoop cluster

 To install aligner dependencies for use by Cloudbreak, first generate the index for the genome reference you would like to run against.
 Then, copy all of the